-James on the subject of Arts PR,Awards PR,Book PR,Celebrity PR,Children's Brands PR,Computer Games PR,Event PR,Fashion PR,Festival PR,Film PR,FMCG,Food and Drink PR,Games PR,Magazine PR,Music PR,Online PR,Online PR Trends,Publicity Stunts,Retail PR,Sport,Sport PR,Teen PR,Television PR,Travel PR.
-Posted on January 26th, 2009.
+Posted on January 26th, 2009 James in Arts PR,Awards PR,Book PR,Celebrity PR,Children's Brands PR,Computer Games PR,Event PR,Fashion PR,Festival PR,Film PR,FMCG,Food and Drink PR,Games PR,Magazine PR,Music PR,Online PR,Online PR Trends,Publicity Stunts,Retail PR,Sport,Sport PR,Teen PR,Television PR,Travel PR.

 Think Famous.
 Get Famous.
 Some genius publicity stunts that inspired us.

 You can also visit our Stunt Of The Day ideas blog over on Tumblr

 The Olympic Torch Relay.
 The IOC’s world famous Torch Relay, has been executed in the months before the Winter and Summer Games since 1936.
 The legendary stunt has generated mass publicity for the Olympics, athletes, and sponsors .

 Macy’s Thanksgiving Parade.
 In 2008 twenty-eight floats; a 400-lb. inflatable Buzz Lightyear, Dr. Seuss’s Horton elephant, a giant Smurf, 10 marching bands and a cast of thousands attracted 3.5 million New Yorkers to line the streets for the Macy’s 82nd annual Thanksgiving Day Parade.
 Another 50 million households watched from home.
 The first parade was a much smaller affair, created in 1924 as a publicity stunt to draw attention to the store.
 Macy’s employees walked 6 miles in fancy dress, accompanied by animals, on floats, from the city Zoo.